-Hawaii Grown Fruit of the Month for August – Jackfruit
+Hawaii Grown Fruit of the Month – Jackfruit

 Welcome to Conscious Maui’s Fruit of the Month.
 This is where we describe some of the fascinating fruits that can be encountered when exploring around the island.
 We will cover how to identify it and how to eat it.
 This month let’s read a bit about the giant humongous Jackfruit!